A wall-crossing formula for Gromov-Witten invariants under variation of git quotient: Abstract

 \section{Abstract}

-We prove a quantum version of Kalkman's wall-crossing formula \cite{ka:co}, \cite{le:sy2} comparing intersection pairings on geometric invariant theory (git) quotients related by a change in polarization, under certain stable=semistable assumptions.
-The formula is the same, but each expression in the formula is quantized in the sense that it is replaced by an integral over moduli spaces of certain stable maps; in particular, the wall-crossing terms are gauged Gromov-Witten invariants with smaller structure group.
-As an application, we show that the graph Gromov-Witten potentials of quotients related by wall-crossings of crepant type are equivalent up to a distribution in the quantum parameter that is almost everywhere zero.
+We prove a quantum version of a wall-crossing formula of Kalkman \cite{ka:co}, \cite{le:sy2} that compares intersection pairings on geometric invariant theory (git) quotients related by a change in polarization.
+Each expression in the classical formula is quantized in the sense that it is replaced by an integral over moduli spaces of certain stable maps; in particular, the wall-crossing terms are gauged Gromov-Witten invariants with smaller structure group.
+As an application, we show that the genus zero graph Gromov-Witten potentials of quotients related by wall-crossings of crepant type are equivalent up to a distribution in one of the quantum parameters that is almost everywhere zero.
 This is a version of the crepant transformation conjecture of Li-Ruan \cite{liruan:surg}, Bryan-Graber \cite{bryan:crep}, Coates-Ruan \cite{cr:crep} etc. in cases where the crepant transformation is obtained by variation of git.